Your College library provides you with a place to study, access to resources across all subjects and help and support from Library staff.

 Searching and locating items in the Library

 Library collections are searched using the iDiscover website.
 The ‘classmark’ is the number which tells you where the book is in the Library.
-A dedicated iDiscover computer is also available on the Second floor.

 A map can be picked up from the map holders throughout the Library, and can also be accessed on the Library Map page.